nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 </div>

 <div markdown="block" class="alert alert-info">
-* Note that TASK_ID, once given, is permanent and no other Tasks can receive that TASK_ID even after the deletion of the original one.
+* Note that TASK_ID, once given, is permanent and no other `Tasks` can receive that TASK_ID even after the deletion of the original one.
-* The Index for Consultation and MasteryCheck is not unique and they will change according to the GUI's displayed list, which is unlike the TASK_ID for `Task`s.
+* The Index for `Consultation` and `Mastery Check` is not unique and they will change according to the GUI's displayed list, which is unlike the TASK_ID for `Tasks`.
 </div>

 ### 6.6 Viewing Information : `view`